An Irish tradition that has stood the test of time

 He thus launched the popularity of this coat, later helped by other male figures.

-Missing the Raglan armhole, but the spirit is there.
+The Raglan armhole is missing, but the spirit is still there.

 This popularity even reached American campuses in the mid-1930s.
 Then, a few decades later, catwalk fashion, elegant men in the cinema.
 Definitely.